À la Mort Subite

 À la Mort Subite (French, /fr/, lit.
 'At the Sudden Death) is a historic café located at Rue Montagne-aux-Herbes Potagères/Warmoesberg 5–7 in Brussels, Belgium.
 It is noted for its early 20th-century interior and for serving Mort Subite beers, now produced by the Heineken subsidiary Alken-Maes.
 The café was designated a protected heritage site in 1998.
-It has also appeared in popular culture, including scenes of the film The Danish Girl.

 History

 The origins of the name trace back to the 1840s, when a bistro called La Cour Royale stood at the corner of Rue de la Montagne/Bergstraat and Rue d'Assaut/Stormstraat.
 Owned by a Mr Gérard, the establishment briefly hosted the Société des Droits et Devoirs de l'Ouvrier from 1848 to 1849, a group involved in the Prado Conspiracy in Molenbeek.
 Patrons played a dice and card game known as pitjesbak (ancestor of the 421 game), which included a sudden-death round called mort subite (“sudden death”).

 At the beginning of the 20th century, La Cour Royale was taken over by Théophile Vossen, who renamed it La Mort Subite.
 Following expropriation due to works at the junction, the café relocated in 1927 to its current premises on Rue Montagne-aux-Herbes Potagères, officially adopting the name À la Mort Subite in 1928.
 Vossen started producing beers, including gueuze, faro, and kriek, at the brewery on Rue des Capucins/Kapucijnenstraat.
 Théophile’s grandchildren, René and Jean-Pierre Vossen, later continued the family business.

 The Mort Subite beers, which are still served at the café, have a complex history.
 According to Van den Steen, the Mort Subite name appeared in 1970, when the café and geuze blending business was taken over from the Vossen brothers.
 Eventually, De Keersmaeker acquired the Mort Subite beer name, and their popular Geuze Den Hert became Geuze Mort Subite.
 Since 2007, the brand has been under the Carlsberg and Heineken groups.

 The café itself has remained in the Vossen family and is now operated by the fourth generation, Théophile’s great-grandchildren Bernard and Olivier Vossen.
 In 2001, the first floor was refurbished and opened to customers.
 The café continues to serve Mort Subite lambics alongside other Belgian beers.